k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The **deploy.flow** process runs the following activities upon the TDM LU deployment:

 - Deployment of the project's environments to Fabric.
-- Creating the k2masking keyspace in Cassandra if it does not already exist.
+- Creating the k2masking keyspace in Cassandra, if it does not already exist.
 - TDM 7.6 added a creation of the TDM PostgreSQL DB: the TDM deploy flow Creates the TDM DB tables, sequences, views and functions.
 - Notes:
   - You must **set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active** in order to create the TDM DB by the TDM deploy flow.